For people who are looking for functional, realty based self-defense...

 Here's the legend,

-In China there once lived a young women whose name was Wing Chun.
-Here name translated to "beautiful springtime" in English.
-She was just a normal young person living her life in ancient China, when a local warlord attempted to force her into marrying him.
+Long ago, in China, there once lived a young women whose name was Wing Chun.
+Her name translated to "beautiful springtime" in English.
+She was just a normal young person living her life in ancient China when a local warlord attempted to force her into marrying him.

 Can you imagine what that must have been like for her?